Emotions (Mariah Carey album): Singles

 Three commercial singles were released from Emotions.
 The album's lead single of the same name became Carey's fifth chart topper in the United States, making her the only act in history to have their first five singles reach the charts summit in the country.
 Additionally, "Emotions" topped the charts in Canada, reached the top five in Greece and New Zealand, and peaked within the top-twenty in Australia, the Netherlands and the United Kingdom.
 The song garnered positive critical response, with Bill Lamb from About.com rating it "among her best."
 Steve Morse from The Boston Globe called Carey's high registers in the song a "feeling of pure joy," whereas Jan DeKnock from the Chicago Tribune described Carey's voice as "breathtaking."
 The song's music video features different scenes of Carey singing and enjoying herself throughout a car ride by the countryside, as well as a small celebration with several dancers.

 The album's second release, "Can't Let Go," reached the number two position on the US Billboard Hot 100, failing to top the chart due to Columbia's retraction of the single to boost sales of the album.
 Aside from Canada, where it attained a peak of number three, "Can't Let Go" performed weakly across continental Europe, reaching the top twenty in only the UK.
 The song's corresponding video was filmed in black and white, and featured Carey's hair in a straightened style for the first time in her career.
 The video predominantly features close-up scenes of Carey by a small outdoor fountain, as well as blooming white roses.
 "Make It Happen" was released as the third and final single from Emotions on April 4, 1992.
 It peaked at number five in the United States, and as "Can't Let Go," charted weakly throughout Europe, coming in at number seven in Canada, number 17 in the UK, and numbers 35 and 47 in Australia and the Netherlands, respectively.
 The song was praised by critics; Morse called it "a clear slice of spiritual autobiography," and called the last chorus "glorious."
 Similarly, DeKnock called the song "upbeat and inspirational."
 The video filmed for "Make It Happen" featured Carey performing in front of an audience in a large cathedral-like church, alongside back-up singers and child dancers.
-These three singles have been involved in plagiarism controversies and each disputes has been settled out of court.
+These three singles have been involved in plagiarism controversies and each dispute has been settled out of court.